 The Trinity (Father, Son and Holy Ghost) is a cornerstone of Church doctrine, but any reading of the gospels finds this idea only once, shoehorned into Jesus’ mouth (& never further elaborated upon) in a questionable post-Resurrection passage in Matthew.
 And the Resurrection stories — leaving aside the fact that the first gospel didn’t even have one — are a plethora of conflicting narratives… Paul, Matthew, Luke and John all tell different tales, only John offers us any specific incident or more than a single chapter.
 John presents two chapters, and one of those two (John 21), like Mark 16:9 – 20, is generally regarded as an inauthentic later addition.
 The Resurrection seems like a lost opportunity… we have five sources (and two of them regarded as forgeries [Mark & John]), 40 days (maybe?
 Again, see #7) and yet, almost nothing specific is recorded in the Resurrection, it’s just glossed over.
 It’s a stage encore played with all the mics off or a Super Bowl touchdown with all the cameras pointed at the stadium floor.
 If the Resurrection was planned by a deity it does seem somewhat poorly orchestrated.

-The absence of a Yeshua/Jesus in Philo stands out additionally… Philo of Alexandria (c.25 BC-c.50 AD) was a lifelong student of liberal Jewish thought, documenting several wandering Jewish mystics of the time period, but despite the whole of Jesus’ ministry taking place within the prime of his life he seems to have been unaware of such a person, which seems odd for someone with a following who might have performed miracles and returned from the dead.
+The earliest surviving reference to Jesus does not appear before the year 50, which itself presents a logical hurdle to anyone who wants to believe that he was popular or controversial in his lifetime, and the absence of a Yeshua/Jesus in Philo is hard to ignore….
+Philo of Alexandria (c.25 BC-c.50 AD) was a lifelong student of liberal Jewish thought who documented several wandering Jewish mystics of the time period, but despite this being his speciality and the entirety of Jesus’ ministry, life, death & aftermath all taking place within his life he seems to have been unaware of any Yeshua/Jesus.
 At the same time, the notion of modern “mythicists,” who believe Jesus was a figure entirely made up seems flawed as well.
 After all, the one tradition that is found from the earliest source onward — really, the most defensible element of the narrative — is that the man was crucified; this is decidedly NOT the way one would want to start the story, if given a choice.
 Another strong suggestion of his existence is the tortured logic by which Matthew and Luke place Jesus’ birth in Bethlehem.
 If starting from a clean slate, he would be from Bethlehem to begin with, no hoops to jump through.
 That he was from Nazareth is an inconvenient detail that fiction would not invent.
 If you cross Ockam’s Razor with the analogy that “where there’s smoke there’s fire,” it argues against probability to suggest there was NO Jesus.

 I suspect that any genuine and historical Yeshua probably would have about as much in common with today’s “Jesus Christ” as Saint Nicholas would with his more famous alter-ego.
 Saint Nicholas was a real person (who lived from 270-343), but our “Santa Claus” emerged over the centuries as a mythological and marketable variant built upon his legacy.
 It’s not much of a stretch to suggest that “Happy Christmas to all, and to all a good night,” are words that were never uttered by the genuine Saint Nicholas, and yet these words are “gospel” we cannot disassociate from him.
 At what point does a real person become mythology?
 The first writings about Jesus began some two decades after his death and reached a crescendo in the centuries that followed, with more gospels and interpretations than we can reconstruct today.
 But not unlike the secular examples of King Arthur or Robin Hood — similar composite characters written and re-imagined by different authors over centuries — history and fact fall short of finding him.
 Like an Impressionist painting, the well-defined picture of Jesus that we see by the fourth century loses focus the closer one looks toward his lifetime, and ultimately dissipates altogether a full two decades before even reaching his lifetime.
 Also not unlike an Impressionist picture… one may see what one wants to see.